PERBILITY/concludis-api-client/README.md

-**The concludis-api-client is a library for local mirroring your jobs advertisements managed with concludis ATS (https://concludis.com).**
+**The concludis-api-client is a library for local mirroring your jobs advertisements managed with [concludis ATS](https://concludis.com).**

 This software provides an API Client for the concludis ATS for syncing Job advertisements from your powerful applicant tracking system concludis into a local database, which can thus be queried and filtered with high performance.